Award Wins & Nominations:

 Nominations: none

-Worst of the Year: 1 (Worst Excuse for a Horrro); 6 nominations (Worst Film; Worst Director; Worst Screenplay (Adaptation); Worst Sequel/Prequel; Worst Original Score; Worst Visual Effects)
+Worst of the Year: 1 (Biggest Disappointment of the Year); 7 nominations (Worst Film of the Year; Worst Director; Worst Supporting Actor; Worst Horror Film; Worst Sequel / Prequel; Worst Original Score; Worst Visual Effects)

 OSCARS: